Careers

-We are the provider for the NHS children’s Speech and Language Service in West Essex which includes Harlow, Epping and Uttlesford District.
+We are the provider for the NHS children’s Speech and Language Service in North Essex which includes Colchester and Tendring.

-The West Essex Children’s Speech and Language Therapy Service provides support and assistance to children and young people who are experiencing difficulties with speech, language, understanding, talking, communication and with feeding & swallowing.
+The North Essex Children’s Speech and Language Therapy Service provides support and assistance to children and young people who are experiencing difficulties with speech, language, understanding, talking, communication and with feeding & swallowing.

 We do this through a child and family centred approach to the assessment, diagnosis and treatment of speech, language, communication and feeding & swallowing difficulties in children and young people.

-We offer support for children aged 2 years 6 months to 18 years where communication difficulties are impacting their ability to fully participate in daily life.
-Children with complex communication difficulties associated with multiple and complex medical needs may access earlier support.
+We offer support for children aged 0 to 19 years where communication difficulties are impacting their ability to fully participate in daily life.

 We offer support to children with swallowing and complex feeding difficulties at any age following referral by a health professional.